SystemsApproach/sdn/arch.rst

 as a whole upstream to peer networks, including the Internet, using BGP (i.e., it behaves much like a router).
-Third, it connects the cluster as a whole to downstream access networks (i.e., it terminates access network technologies like PON and LTE/5G).
+Third, it connects the cluster as a whole to downstream access networks (i.e., it terminates access network technologies like PON and RAN).
 In other words, instead of thinking about SD-Fabric as a conventional leaf-spine fabric that’s locked away in some datacenter, SD-Fabric is best viewed an interconnect running at the network edge, helping to bridge